samiullah997/gq_take_home/README.md

 - Any excessive styling beyond making the app usable.
 - Sophisticated error handling in the frontend app is not necessary.

-## Testing

-There are currently two areas tested - the controllers and basic system tests.
-It is expected that the test suite will be extended to support your new functionality.